akramrabiie/Simple-real-time-app/README.md

 # Simple-real-time-app
-a simple real-time app with angular and socket io
+a simple real-time app with angular and socket.io

 ## How to install
 * **1-** Go to socket-app then run like an angular app!